-The overall divide ratio inside the loop is the product of the Pre-Scale and M dividers ($P \times M$) and the following guidelines should be followed:
+The overall divide ratio inside the loop is the product of the pre-scale and M dividers ($P \times M$), and the following guidelines should be followed:

-- The overall divide ratio range is from 24 to 480 - When the overall divide ratio is less than 120, the internal loop filter can assure a stable loop - When the overall divide ratio is greater than 120, an external loop filter is required to ensure loop stability
+- The overall divide ratio range is from 24 to 480. - When the overall divide ratio is less than 120, the internal loop filter can assure a stable loop. - When the overall divide ratio is greater than 120, an external loop filter or double charge pump is required to ensure loop stability.

-The single charge pump current option is selected by setting $pll_cp(1:0)$ in register config24 to "01".
-If an external filter is required, the following filter should be connected to the LPF pin (A1):
+The single- and double-charge-pump current options are selected by setting pll_cp in register config24 to 01 and 11, respectively.
+When using the double-charge-pump setting, an external loop filter is not required.
+If an external loop filter is required, the following filter should be connected to the LPF pin (A1):